Modeling Turn-Taking with Semantically Informed Gestures: Experiments

 \subsection{Turn-taking Prediction}

 From Table~\ref{tab:main_res}, text performs best among single-modality experts, followed by audio.
 Gesture only models show lower performance, with little difference between non-semantic and semantic variants.
-All results are averaged over three random seeds, and mean scores are reported.
+This result reflects the nature of turn-taking cues—gestures complement rather than replace lexical and prosodic structure.
+Importantly, gestures consistently improve performance in fusion settings, indicating that they provide important information, especially for subtle transitions where speech cues are weak or ambiguous.
 Multimodal fusion outperforms single-modality models with Text+Audio+Gesture model achieving the highest overall macro-F1 compared to the Text+Audio variant (p < 0.05).
-Notably, the semantically aligned gesture representation outperforms the non-semantic one (p = 0.05), showing that semantic supervision enhances multimodal fusion.
+Notably, the semantically aligned gesture representation outperforms the non-semantic one (p < 0.05), showing that semantic supervision enhances multimodal fusion.

 When ablating with fusion techniques from prior multimodal turn-taking studies (Table~\ref{tab:comparison_res}), we observe per-class F1 imbalances, with the minority class particularly affected.
 In contrast, MoE-based fusion with semantically aligned gestures yields more balanced predictions across classes.
 Future work can explore fusion strategies to further improve alignment between text, audio, and gestures.
+Table \ref{tab:per-class} reports the per-class F1 scores for \textit{hold} and \textit{yield} predictions across semantic gesture categories.
+The results further demonstrate that different gesture types provide distinct cues for turn-taking: discourse gestures strongly contribute to \textit{yield} transitions, whereas metaphoric gestures are more indicative of \textit{hold} behavior.
+All results are averaged over three random seeds.